SPC Johnny Nguyen

 Now medically retired, Johnny enjoys long distance shooting and experimenting with aerial videography.
-Though Johnny has made significant progress in his recovery, a decade of wearing a prosthetic and coping with the challenges of a non-accessible home have taken a toll on him physically and mentally.
-It is frustrating for him that he cannot use his wheelchair in his current home because the hallways are too narrow and the bathroom is tight.
-This environment is especially worrisome for Johnny’s mother, Van, who often fears for her son’s safety.
-It is heartbreaking for her to watch her son struggle with routine tasks in his home when she visits.
+Though Johnny has made significant progress in his recovery, a decade of wearing a prosthetic and coping with the challenges of a non-accessible home had taken a toll on him physically and mentally.
+It was frustrating for him that he could not use his wheelchair in his previous home because the hallways were too narrow and the bathroom were tight.
+This environment was especially worrisome for Johnny’s mother, Van, who often feared for her son’s safety.
+It was heartbreaking for her to watch her son struggle with routine tasks in his home when she visited.

-Both Johnny and his mother are grateful and relieved Homes For Our Troops will be building Johnny a specially adapted custom home.
-Johnny knows once he receives the home, he will have the energy to advance his interest in videography.
-“On painful days when my back hurts and my body is sore, knowing I have a home where I can recharge, relax, and clear my head, I’ll have the energy and motivation to tackle anything life throws at me,” Johnny says.
+Both Johnny and his mother are grateful and relieved Homes For Our Troops built Johnny a specially adapted custom home.
+Johnny now has the energy to advance his interest in videography.
+“On painful days when my back hurts and my body is sore, knowing I have a home where I can recharge, relax, and clear my head, I have the energy and motivation to tackle anything life throws at me,” Johnny says.

-Originally from California, Johnny is choosing to build his home in Texas for its proximity to healthcare and Veteran-friendly community.
+Originally from California, Johnny chose to build his home in Texas for its proximity to healthcare and Veteran-friendly community.